Measurement of boosted Higgs bosons produced via vector boson fusion or gluon fusion in the H $\to$ $\mathrm{b\bar{b}}$ decay mode using LHC proton-proton collision data at $\sqrt{s}$ = 13 TeV: Background estimation

 Two transfer factors, $T_\text{P/F}$ and $T_\text{res}$, account for shape differences in the jet \pt and $\msd$ distributions between the DDB pass and fail regions.
 In the ggF category, the functional form of each transfer factor is taken to be a two-dimensional Bernstein polynomial in the \PH candidate jet $\pt$ and $\rho$:

 where $n_{\rho}$ and $n_{\pt}$ are the degrees of the polynomial in $\rho$ and $\pt$, respectively, $a_{k,l}$ are fitted coefficients, and $b_{\nu,n}$ are one-dimensional Bernstein polynomials:

 The variables $\pt$ and $\rho$ are affine transformed to lie within the domain of the Bernstein basis.
-In the VBF category, each transfer factor is parameterized only in $\rho$, and a sum of one-dimensional Bernstein polynomials is used.
+Because the VBF category is not binned in \pt, the transfer factors in this category are parameterized only in $\rho$, and a sum of one-dimensional Bernstein polynomials is used.

 The first transfer factor, $T_\text{P/F}$, accounts for possible \pt- or $\msd$-dependent effects due to the DDB selection by parameterizing the ratio of the QCD event yield in the DDB pass and fail regions.
 The coefficients $a_{k,l}$ of $T_\text{P/F}$ are derived with a dedicated fit to the $\msd$ distribution in QCD MC simulation.
 Discrepancies in the tagger performance between data and simulation are accounted for with a second transfer factor, $T_\text{res}$.
 The coefficients of $T_\text{res}$ are obtained in the final simultaneous fit to data described in Section~\ref{sec:results}.
 Independent transfer factors $T_\text{P/F}$ and $T_\text{res}$ are defined for each data-taking period, and in the ggF category and each of the two $m_\text{jj}$ bins in the VBF category.